AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 In conventional ram pump systems, the header tank (a) is placed higher than the ram pump in order to provide potential energy to power the pump.
 Realistically, as the water is directed down from the header tank to the pump (c) through the drive pipe (b), it experiences considerable head losses.
 This driving head is directed through the inlet valve of the pump and is expelled through the waste valve (c) until the velocity of the water provides enough force to shut the waste valve.
 Once the waste valve is shut, the water is redirected and stored into the air chamber (d) that is charged with air.
 The air pressure inside this chamber pushes the water up through the delivery pipe (e).

 In the context of AguaClara plants, conventional ram pumps require tanks to be built around the waste water valve to guide the expelled water into the distribution system.
 This installment is more costly and highly inconvenient for the existing AguaClara plants due to the space constraints.
-In order to eliminate such inefficiencies,
+In order to reduce such inefficiencies, our team redesigned the system and  incorporated a vertical component to the pump to create the ACVRP.

-**OUTLINE: Concept and structure of a conventional ram pump**
-- Compare to ACVRP
-  - Differences:
-    - Improved space, cost, and mechanical efficiency by using vertical ram pump
-    - Vertical component removes the need to create a tank around the pump to preserve the waste water.
-It prevents the treated water from being wasted and is cost efficient.
-    - Easier to install vertical ram pumps into existing plants → versatile
-  - Importance
-    - Reduces labor in transporting treated water to the chemical stock tank

-**PUT THIS STUFF IN PREVIOUS WORK**
-Also, include this image and explain parts
+The ACVRP aligns the head tank, the drive pipe, the pump, and the waste valve along one vertical axis.
+The vertical configuration requires minimum space and eliminates the need for a tank around the waste valve because the water is expelled downwards into the distribution system.
+As opposed to conventional ramp pumps, this condensed design allows for easier installation into existing plants as it is more compact and versatile and also reduces labor in transporting treated water to the chemical stock tank.

+## Previous Work

 <p align="center">
   <img src="https://raw.githubusercontent.com/AguaClara/ram_pump/master/Fall%202018/Pictures/Ram%20pump%20structure.png?raw=True" height=300>